scalameta/scalameta/docs/hosts.md

         [5] 0::_root_
         ```

     While global symbols (i.e. the ones that are visible from other files) are more or less straightforward (you represent them with data structures equivalent to fully-qualified names, with a slight complication for overloaded methods), local symbols require more effort.
-The tricky thing here is generating unique identifiers for local definitions that symbols refer to and then making sure that you return the same identifier if the same local definition is converted more than once.
+The tricky thing here is generating unique identifiers for local definitions that symbols refer to and then making sure that you return the same identifier if the same local definition is referred to from different places.

-  1. Typings are exclusive to terms (i.e. to trees that inherit from `Term`) and provide types for these terms.
-This piece of information is not mandatory, because it is possible to recompute all typings that have been done during typechecking having denotations and expansions at hand, but you may find it useful to precache type information when converting your native representation of terms to scala.meta trees.
+  1. Typings are exclusive to terms and term parameters (i.e. to trees that inherit from `Term` and `Term.Param`) and provide types for these trees. scala.meta does not have a notion of typings for types, definitions or nodes from other syntactic categories, because we haven't found a way for such typings to convey useful information to the users.

+    There can be `Typing.Zero` that stands for an unknown typing and `Typing.Specified` that wraps a fully calculated  `Type` assigned to the associated tree.
+Check out the [sources](/scalameta/src/main/scala/scala/meta/internal/semantic/Typing.scala) to learn more.

-  1. Expansions are also exclusive to terms (i.e. to trees that inherit from `Term`) and specify expanded forms for these terms.
-Such forms may include, but are not limited to: method applications with fully inferred type arguments and implicit arguments, low-level representations of language features (applications, string interpolations, dynamics, etc), macro expansions and so on.
+  1. Expansions are exclusive to terms (i.e. to trees that inherit from `Term`) and specify expanded forms for these terms.
+Language features that are supported by expansions are: implicit conversion/argument inference, type argument inference, apply insertion, empty argument list insertion, assignment desugaring (`_=`, `update`), string interpolation desugaring, for loop desugaring, `Dynamic` desugaring, macro expansions. scala.meta does not have a notion of expansions for definitions (even though the language specification explicitly talks about canonical desugarings for some definitions), because we consider them to be too low-level to be exposed publicly.

-When processing a semantic request from a user, you may receive a tree that is in one of three states: A) fully attributed (i.e. every name has a filled-in denotation and every term has a filled-in typing and expansion - this is most likely a consequence of the tree coming completely from your host), B) unattributed (this can happen when a tree is created by the user, e.g. in a quasiquote), C) a mix of A and B.

-In scala.reflect, the metaprogramming API behaves differently depending on the state of input trees (with some functionality only working in state A and some functionality failing in incomprehensible ways for B), so the user has to have a detailed understanding of what's going and to possibly patch the their trees to upgrade to status A. In order to address this problem, scala.meta requires hosts to gracefully handle any combination of A, B and C.

-Your implementation must be able to produce correct results regardless of the state that input trees are in, taking into account: I) pre-existing semantic information (i.e. denotations for names, typings and expansions for terms), II) pre-existing environment information (i.e. environments for names and apply-like nodes), III) your own scope (e.g. classpath of the underlying context, etc).

-The concept of an environment needs further explanation.
-All names and all nodes that can desugar to method invocations (`Term.Apply`, `Term.ApplyInfix`, `Term.ApplyType`, `Term.ApplyUnary`, `Term.Assign`, `Term.Update`, `Term.Interpolate`) carry an environment that is there to remember definitions in scope of the quasiquote that created these nodes.
-Currently, this functionality is in a prototypical state, so you don't have to worry about it at all, behaving as if it wasn't there at all.
-In the future, the situation will change, so you will need to account for environments when attributing yet not attributed trees.
+    There can be `Expansion.Zero` that stands for an unknown expansion, `Expansion.Identity` that stands for absence of a desugaring and `Expansion.Desugaring` that wraps a `Term` that represents a desugaring of the associated tree.
+Check out the [sources](/scalameta/src/main/scala/scala/meta/internal/semantic/Expansion.scala) to learn more.

 ### Context API